-1 Desyatyi S''ezd Rossiiskoi Kommunisticheskoi Partii (1921), pp. 232-234.

-All these questions forced themselves piecemeal in the summer of 1921 on leaders who were still unwilling to draw financial conclusions from NEP, and isolated steps were taken in response to particular emergencies and without any coherent plan.
-The approach to the budgetary issue came from both sides.
-Under war communism the very notion of a budget had been allowed to lapse.
-Budget figures had been drawn up for the second half of 1919 and for 1920, but had never received formal approval.
+&lt;sup>1 Desyatyi S"end Rossiiskoi Kommunisticheskoi Partii (1921), pp. 232-234.
+VOL. II lapse.
+Budget figures had been drawn up for the second half of 1010 and for 1020, but had never received formal approval.
 The incorporation of the balance-sheet of industry in the state budget put an end to the conception of specifically governmental revenue and expenditure; and the draft decree of February 3, 1921, abolishing all monetary taxation would, if it had ever come into effect, have been a logical part of the advance towards a natural economy.
 Now under NEP all this was reversed.
-The unloading of industry from the state budget started in July and August 1921, when the leasing of enterprises began and enterprises retained by the state were instructed to pass over to khozraschet.
-A tax on industry, comprising a licensing fee, varying with the number of workers employed, as well as a tax on turnover, was introduced in July 1921.2 A few weeks later a decree of Sovnarkom laid down the sweeping principle that all goods or services supplied by the state or state organs must be paid for in cash.3 Then, on August 21, 1921, Sovnarkom restored the principle of a state budget. went through the formality of approving the almost meaningless figures of budgets for the second half of 1919 (28 milliards of rubles revenue, 164 milliards expenditure) and for 1920 (159 milliards revenue, 1215 milliards expenditure), and went on to issue instructions to departments to prepare their estimates for 1921 not later than October, for 1922 not later than March of that year, and for 1923 not later than December 31, 1922.4 On the following day it took a first step towards restoring the financial autonomy of the local authorities - another measure designed to lighten the load on the central budget; it authorized the deduction of a percentage of the tax on industry to meet the financial
+The unloading of industry from the state budget started in July and August 1021. when the leasing of enterprises began and enterprises retained by the state were instructed to pass over to khozraschet.
+A tax on industry, comprising a licensing fee, varying with the number of workers employed, as well as a tax on turnover, was introduced in July 1921.2 A few weeks later a decree of Sovnarkom laid down the sweeping principle that all goods or services supplied by the state or state organs must be paid for in cash.3 Then, on August 21, 1921, Sovnarkom restored the principle of a state budget.
+It went through the formality of approving the almost meaningless figures of budgets for the second half of 1919 (28 milliards of rubles revenue, 164 milliards expenditure) and for 1020 (150 milliards revenue, 1215 milliards expenditure), and went on to issue instructions to departments to prepare their estimates for 1921 not later than October, for 1922 not later than March of that year, and for 1923 not later than December 31, 1922.4 On the following day it took a first step towards restoring the financial autonomy of the local authorities - another measure designed to lighten the load on the central budget; it authorized the deduction of a percentage of the tax on industry to meet the financial